-The preparation of the parent-company-only financial statements in conformity with the Regulations and Taiwan-IFRSs requires management to make judgments, estimates and assumptions that affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
+The preparation of the parent-company-only financial statements requires management to make judgments and estimates about the future, including climate-related risks and opportunities, which affect the application of the accounting policies and the reported amount of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.

-The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised and in the future periods affected.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management and climate-related commitments where appropriate.
+Revisions to estimates are recognized prospectively in the period of the change and future periods.